- Home

 Breakfast Club

-Breakfast Club runs from 7.30-8.15am in the Nursery and Main School where a choice of hot and continental breakfast is offered.
+Breakfast Club runs from 7.30-8.15am in the Main School where a choice of hot and continental breakfast is offered.
+In the Nursery, Breakfast Club runs from 8am, where a continental breakfast is offered.

 After School Club